 SaaS Usage Statistics

 SaaS usage has rapidly increased to match the equally fast-growing market.
-Here are key statistics that will provide insight into the SaaS adoption rate among businesses.
+Here are key statistics providing insight into the SaaS adoption rate among businesses.

 - Organizations use around 130 SaaS apps, an 18% increase from 2021’s 110 average.
 (BetterCloud, 2023 State of SaaSOps)

 - There has been significant growth in app usage since COVID.
-In 2016 the average company used 16 SaaS apps.
+In 2016 the average company used 12 SaaS apps.
+That number is north of 100 today.
 (BetterCloud, 2023 State of SaaSOps)

 - Large organizations with 10,000+ employees use about 410 SaaS apps.
 While businesses with 3,000-9,999 employees use around 152 apps, and small businesses with 200-749 employees use around 80 apps.
 Companies with 10,000+ employees use about 410 SaaS apps.
 Businesses with 3,000-9,999 employees use around 152 apps, and small businesses with 200-749 employees use around 80 apps.
 (BetterCloud, 2023 State of SaaSOps)